 |TV Shows in IMDb Top 250||26||62||69||47||4|

 Most users won’t have issues finding something to watch in HBO NOW’s content library.
-It has 930 movies and 189 shows as of this writing, including 26 shows in IMDb’s top 250 list.
+It has 1,054 movies and 195 TV shows, including 26 shows in IMDb’s top 250 list.

 The service’s lineup includes many critically acclaimed HBO Originals like Last Week Tonight with John Oliver, Silicon Valley, Veep and Big Little Lies.
 Users can also opt for binge-worthy crowd favorites like Curb Your Enthusiasm, Sex and the City, The Wire, Girls and Eastbound and Down.

 Where HBO NOW struggles is its movie selection.
 At the time of writing, it only had two movies in IMDb’s top 250 list, The Usual Suspects and Amelie.
 That’s not to say you won’t find any good movies to watch on HBO NOW — just don’t expect the same breadth as Netflix or Prime Video.

 |Average IMDb user ratings||7.3||6.8||7.2||7.2||7.1||7.2|

 HBO NOW most closely mirrors Netflix in that both streaming services heavily emphasize delivering high-quality original content.
 HBO NOW features several categories of content, including documentaries, sports, comedy and drama.
 Plus, HBO NOW offers an expansive back catalog of beloved premium shows from their past.